cyy12345/cyyChat/README.md

 remote chat in linux

 # TODO:
-1. clients input IP and port
-2. encapsulate message, so that server can know it's a normal message or a login message
+1. encapsulate message, enable various message like file
-3. register and login
+2. register and login
-4. implement in a cloud server
+3. beautify the interface